imesh/apigee-microgateway-plugins/normalize-response-headers/README.md

 # Apigee Microgateway Plugin - Normalize Response Headers

 Apigee Microgateway returns all response headers in lowercase characters.
-This Microgateway plugin can be used for normalizing the case if required.
+This Microgateway plugin can be used for normalizing the case of response headers if required.

 ```js
    // last chunk of response payload data received from target